greg42/pwsafe/README.md

                                 defaults to 1
                  --password-only  only copy password to clipboard
-      -g GPG Option             add a GPG option (repeat to add multiple)
+      -g GPG Option             add a GPG option (repeat to add multiple) -d                        don't open a browser when using -q